csupnig/www.supnig.com/posts/the-invisible-captcha.md

     //END CHECK CAPTCHA

 Now try the whole thing out and leave me a comment!
 I would be glad to discuss any suggestions or questions.

+**Update:**
+The idea of not forcing the user to fill out a complicated captcha string found wide adoption in the meantime.
+The most popular implementation is probably google's [reCAPTCHA](https://www.google.com/recaptcha/intro/index.html).
+I strongly urge you to use their implementation, as they are using a combination of multiple factors to determine if it is a human filling out the form.
+Some of these factors are the mouse movements prior to the click on the checkbox, browser signature, google accounts,...